MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/override-project-sales-price-list-default.md

 All the project price lists that are attached to the quote are copied to new price lists.
 The names of the new price lists reflect the name of quote with a date-time stamp for when these price lists were created.

-You can now each of those price lists and make updates to labor (role price) and expense (category price) prices.
+You can use each of those price lists and make updates to labor (role price) and expense (category price) prices.
 These prices will only be applicable to this project quote.

 ## Price lists on a project contract